alterans-tech/the-four-ish-agentic-horsemen/README.md

 *Only the Lamb is worthy to take the sealed scroll and open its seven seals.*

 **Technical Domain:** Master planner and context architect
-**Responsibility:** Creates the Plan Pack (scope/non-goals, measurable acceptance criteria, architecture & public interfaces, security posture, performance & cost budgets, test map, observability, rollout/rollback).
+**Responsibility:** Creates the Sacred Scroll (Project Blueprint for new projects, Tech Spec for features/fixes) containing scope/non-goals, measurable acceptance criteria, architecture & public interfaces, security posture, performance & cost budgets, test map, observability, rollout/rollback.
 Owns ADRs and accepts RFCs; guards against plan drift.
 **Power:** Single source of truth for architecture and budgets
 **Invocation:** `Use PROACTIVELY before any seal — planning & contracts`